Fatality: Overpressure of an explosion-proof enclosure

 The incident can be found on the IOGP website.

-Members may wish to review the following fatal incidents; it will be seen that the sudden and unplanned release of stored pressure is a high potential incident and frequently leads to serious injury and fatalities:
+Members may also wish to review the following safety flashes; it will be seen that the sudden and unplanned release of stored pressure is a high potential incident and frequently leads to serious injury and fatalities.

 Latest Safety Flashes: